Eurodrone is a MALE RPAS designed to perform intelligence, surveillance, target acquisition and reconnaissance missions. Credit: Airbus/OCCAR.

 The Eurodrone programme successfully completed the preliminary design review in May 2024.

-The first flight is expected to take place in 2025 while the delivery of the first serial items to the programme participating states is scheduled for 2028.
+The delivery of the first serial items to the programme participating states is scheduled for 2028.
 The aircraft is set to enter service in 2029.

-The aircraft can cruise at a maximum speed of approximately 490km/h and has a maximum operational altitude of 45,000ft.
+The aircraft can cruise at a maximum speed of up to 500km/h and has a maximum operational altitude of 40,000ft.

 The MALE RPAS features all-weather capability, efficient maintenance, 24/7 day and night mission capability, as well as interoperability with the existing and future defence systems.